criticalpathinstitute/data_curation_template/levels.md

 All DAP data receive minimal 1 curation before being moved to FAIR.
 The goal of minimal 1 is to provide rapid discovery of datasets, even in their raw form.
 Minimal 1 curation includes:
 - Create a DCAT-compliant data catalog.
 - Create FAIR compliant data dictionaries for any data that are in a single table format and conform to postgres rules.
-- Mark data status as "uncurated".
+- Mark data status as "raw".

 ### Minimal 2
 All data receive minimal 2 curation and update to FAIR, but priority rules may delay this step for some datasets.
+Minimal 2 curation includes:
+- Separate Excel workbooks into single sheets and save as CSV.
+- Make sure all data tables have dictionaries.
+- Other tasks discovered during Minimal 1 assessment.
+- Mark data status as "minimally curated"

+### Full 1

+### Full 2